New Jersey Route 94: Sussex County

 The road passes a mobile home park before making a turn northeast and heading into Lafayette Township.
 In Lafayette Township, the route resumes to the east through a mix of rural and industrial areas.
-The road continues to a junction with Route 15, where Route 94 makes a right turn to head southeast along Route 15 in a wrong way concurrency.
+The road continues to an intersection with Route 15, where Route 94 makes a right turn to head southeast along Route 15 in a wrong-way concurrency.
 Upon splitting, Route 15 stays straight and heads southeast as Route 94 turns at a right hand reverse jughandle to head northeast.
-Route 94 continues through more rural areas with occasional development and enters Sparta Township, where it is known as North Church Road.
+Route 94 continues through more rural areas with occasional development and enters Sparta, where it is known as North Church Road.
 Here, the road passes near some residential developments before continuing into Hardyston Township.
 In Hardyston Township, the route runs through the community of North Church.
 After making a sharp turn to the east, Route 94 enters Hamburg and becomes Vernon Avenue.
-The route passes a few homes before intersecting Route 23 in the center of town.
+The route passes a few homes before intersecting with Route 23 in the center of town.
 From this intersection, the route makes a turn to the northeast before leaving the town and heading back into Hardyston Township.
-The road passes rural developed areas before entering Vernon Township.
+The road passes rural developed areas before entering Vernon.

 At this point, the surroundings become more wooded and mountainous as the road passes near residential areas and reaches the community of McAfee.
-In McAfee, CR 517 intersects with Route 94 and the two routes head east for a short wrong way concurrency, crossing the New York, Susquehanna and Western Railway's New Jersey Subdivision line before CR 517 turns to the south.
-Route 94 continues northeast as McAfee Vernon Road, briefly becoming a divided highway as it passes the Mountain Creek ski resort and the Mountain Creek Waterpark.
-Continuing northeast, the route comes to an intersection with CR 515, which it runs concurrent with on Vernon Warwick Road.
-The two routes continue north, with CR 515 splitting from Route 94 a short distance after crossing the Appalachian Trail.
+In McAfee, McAfee-Glenwood Road (CR 517) intersects with Route 94 and the two routes head east for a short wrong-way concurrency, crossing the New York, Susquehanna and Western Railway's New Jersey Subdivision line before CR 517 turns to the south.
+Route 94 continues northeast unnamed, briefly becoming a divided highway as it passes the Mountain Creek ski resort and the Mountain Creek Waterpark, passing under a pedestrian bridge between the resort and parking lot.
+Continuing northeast, the route comes to an intersection with Vernon Road (CR 515), which it runs concurrently with on Vernon-Warwick Road.
+The two routes continue north; CR 515 splits from Route 94 by turning north on Prices Switch Road a short distance after crossing the Appalachian Trail.
 From here, Route 94 continues through more countryside before reaching the New York state line, where the road continues into that state as NY 94.